victorfaurschou/electricity-cost-dkk/README.md

 ## Availability

 Today's prices are always available, as Nord Pool publishes each day's prices one day in advance.
 Tomorrow's prices become available once Nord Pool publishes them, typically around 13:00.
 Requests made before then will return no data.
+Nord Pool doesn't publish further ahead than that.

+This day-ahead price data also isn't retained indefinitely - only the past 62 days are available, and requesting an older date will fail.

 ## Scope